 Mattress toppers are typically 2-8 inches thick.
-Choose a thickness that suits your sleeping style, mattress condition and size.
-If you’re a side sleeper, have an old mattress, or weigh more than average, go for the thickest toppers.
+Choose a thickness that suits your sleeping style, your current mattress condition, and size.
+If you’re looking for the best mattress topper for side sleepers, have an old mattress, or weigh more than average, go for the thickest toppers.

 Consider the material your topper is encased in too.
-A natural fibre like bamboo or cotton is good at wicking away sweat and keeping you cool.
+Natural fibre like bamboo or cotton is good at wicking away sweat and keeping you cool.